d-khan/dslabs/honors/arrays.md

 # Arrays - Honors contract

 ## Task
 You are a data analyst for a company that sells residential computers.
-The manager presented you with a dataset of the year 2023 sales.
+The manager shared with you a dataset of the year 2023 sales.

 | __Month__ | __Sales in USD (Millions)__ |
 | :-------: | :------------:|